Illinois-IoT/main-project/tutorials/day3/day3.md

 2. process each frame in a constant camera feed against the reference frame
 3. each frame is converted to grayscale and a Gaussian blur was applied (can you remember why the Gaussian filter was needed?)
 4. take the difference in pixel density between the reference frame and each subsequence frame
-5. find the "contours", where there is a obvious difference in pixel density (above a given threshold)
+5. find the "contours", where there is an obvious difference in pixel density (above a given threshold)
 6. for each contour, if it is larger than a pre-determined min_area threshold, draw a bounding box to label it as detected motion